 To help relax, resettle and self-soothe within a broken night’s sleep.

-For broken sleep, use any of the activities above to help relax and resettle yourself.
+For broken sleep, focus on gentle relaxation techniques to help resettle yourself.
 There is also a “midnight and early hours” sensory den activity on the coping skills page.
 This activity is at the bottom of the “creating our sensory den space”, in section 4 on the page, for you to try out and explore.

 Eugene, A.R. and Masiak, J. 2015.
 The neuroprotective aspects of sleep.
 MEDtube Science, 3(1), pp. 35–40.